Ishqiya: Plot

+Production

+Initially Pankaj Tripathi was supposed to play the role of Khalujan which later went to Naseeruddin Shah.
+Preity Zinta and Irrfan Khan were approached to play Krishna Verma and Babban.
+Zinta liked the script, yet she walked out of the project as she believed that casting Irrfan Khan would demean the commercial value of the film.
+Lara Dutta and Vidya Balan were then approached to play the role.
+Balan gave her nod and she was finalised.

+Khan, on the other hand felt that the script was not in favour of the role he was offered and he also walked out of the project.
+Arshad Warsi was then finalised to portray Babban.

 Soundtrack

 The soundtrack of the film was composed by Vishal Bhardwaj and the lyrics are penned by Gulzar.
 The music was released on 1 January 2010.
 The reception to the music has been positive, with "Dil To Bachcha Hai" and "Ibn-E-Batuta" being instant chartbusters.
 The track "Badi Dheere Jali", based on an Indian classical raaga "Lalit" and the ghazal "Ab Mujhe Koi" are sung by Rekha Bhardwaj.

 Reception

-Box office

-In three days, the gross box office collections of the film in India crossed Rs.
-150 million on 522 screens.
-Friday morning shows opened with 40–60 per cent in key areas like Delhi, Lucknow, Mumbai, and Pune.
-Evening settled down to 65–70 per cent with average occupancy, cultivating the first day gross box office of Rs.
-38.5 million.
-With glowing reviews ranging from 3–4 star ratings and strong word-of-mouth from audience, Saturday showed an impressive jump of 25–30 per cent and settled down to Rs.
-50 million; Sunday showed a further jump of 30 per cent compared to Friday and 8–10 per cent compared to Saturday, garnered a further Rs.
-54 million to cumulate an opening gross weekend collection of more than Rs.
-140 million at the box office.
-After five weeks Ishqiya grossed Rs. and was declared an above-average performer at the box office.